davekinkead/davekinkead.github.io/_posts/interwebs/_2015-10-09-implementing-git-in-ruby.md

 So with that in mind, I thought it might be fun, interesting, and useful even, to dive into the sewers of git's plumbing and re-implement it with ruby, step by step.
 Just for shits and giggles.
 And to simultaneously scratch another [#becausewhynot](https://twitter.com/hashtag/becausewhynot) itch, I'll be using a library I've written for [literate programming in ruby - Ristretto](https://github.com/davekinkead/ristretto).
 Yes, each blog post here will also transpile into executable ruby which will hopfully/eventually turn into [git.rb](https://github.com/davekinkead/git-rb).

 So this will be a series of posts explaining how git works and implementing it from scratch in ruby.

+1. The Trivium of Git
+2. Content Addressable Storage
+3. Horrible Histories

 In Part One: Grokking Git - we'll look git's underlying data structure and explore a someone different mental model of git and its work flows.
 We'll also implement the `git init` command and learn about git's directory structure.